 โข Optional: Stitch Witchery Fusible Bonding Web

-The Pelon 71F is normally $11/yard, so buy when on sale at 50% off or use a coupon.
+The Pellon 71F is normally $11/yard (at time of writing), so buy when on sale at 50% off or use a coupon.
 For the fabric I recommend something substantial with texture – linen/linen-look, suede-look, velvet, etc. You don’t want anything too thin, and definitely nothing shiny, like satin.
 The linen-look hopsack is my favorite and I have three colors, the white, natural, and papyrus.
-The blue faux suede was found in the home decor fabrics (absolutely love how that turned out) and the pink gauze was an experiment.
+The blue faux suede was found in the home decor fabrics and the pink gauze was an experiment.
 I wasn’t sure how it would fuse, or if the iron would flatten out all the texture, but it came out great!

 For this tutorial, I want to give all the options I can think of so that anyone can DIY their styling mat (both sewers and non-sewers).
 A couple different methods with various finishing options follow.